RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

    % Wait for trigger
    % Until trigger is true wait with acquiring
    % Be aware of while loop if trigger is not achieved
-   % Ctrl+C will stop code executing in Matlab
+   % Ctrl+C will stop code executing in MATLAB

    while 1
         trig_rsp=query(tcpipObj,'ACQ:TRIG:STAT?')